liao961120/dcard-corpus/README.md

 - number of tokens: 5284288

-## Concordance App
+## Concordancer

-The quickest way to query KWIC concordance in this corpus with [this concordance app](https://kwic.yongfu.name) is using [docker](https://www.docker.com).
+The quickest way to query KWIC concordance in this corpus with [this concordancer](https://kwic.yongfu.name) is using [docker](https://www.docker.com).

 Download image: